SharePoint/sp-dev-docs/docs/apis/alm-api-for-spfx-add-ins.md

 ```

-And you off course also uninstall the app again from your site:
+And you of course, also uninstall the app again from your site:

 ```PowerShell
 Uninstall-PnPApp -Identity <app id>